By Devaiah Bopanna Oct. 02, 2016

 Satya, ahimsa, and peaceful protests form the crux of Gandhism.
 As I sit back with my first peg of whisky and a plate of Chicken 65 (both of which my hero despised), and think about the happenings around the world right now, I wonder if Gandhism will find any takers today.
-The Uri and Pathankot attacks last year truly tested my patience over peace and Gandhian philosophies; the ‘#surgicalstrikes” didn’t seem very Gandhian either.
-But I wonder, as I heap chicken onto my plate, if there is another, more peaceful way of resolving this India-Pakistan bullshit.
+This weekend we celebrated the Surgical Strike Day, to mark two years of the cross-border op we carried out in Pakistan to avenge the Uri attacks.
+The surgical strikes didn’t seem very Gandhian nor do our efforts to commemorate them.
+But I wonder, as I heap chicken onto my plate, if there is another, more peaceful way of resolving border disputes.

 Gandhi was also big on this ahimsa thing which basically translated to – if you don’t agree with someone, don’t go after them instead just don’t listen to them.
 This principle snowballed into the Non-Cooperation and Quit India movements during our freedom struggle.
 If they want your land, just merely say no and occupy it.
 But don’t take up arms or involve Sanjay Dutt in the matter.